BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 This xxXXXxxx

 #### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!
+#### Need to clean this up once I get everything working for Ubuntu 14.04 and Ubuntu 16.04

+setup-dockerd-configuration-file

+The docker daemon flags will be written to /etc/systemd/system/docker.service.d/override.conf by default for Ubuntu 16.04 (systemd) and /etc/default/docker for Ubuntu 14.04 (Upstart)

+1) Download the file below;
+	440	10-override
+	640	dockerd-configuration-file
+		dockerd-configuration-file.service
+		dockerd-configuration-file.upstart
+2) Append dockerd-configuration-file to /etc/default/docker for ubuntu 14.04 upstart docker daemon
+3) Run dockerd-configuration-file.service as a service to create $OVERRIDE_FILE before sudo systemctl start docker so this service is a pre-req of docker.service will need to add that to dockerd-configuration-file.service

 ## System OS script tested